| | |

 Let’s cover some basics before we dive into how to use a stamp for your project.
 To begin, you’ll need a stamp block, stamp, and ink.
 Stamp blocks are used to hold your stamps and transfer them from ink to paper.
 They’re usually clear and available in a variety of sizes for different stamps, giving you flexibility and creative freedom.

 Stamps are the images and sentiments that are applied to paper after being evenly coated with ink.
-They’re available in an abundance of stamp sets with themes ranging from florals to letters to specific occasions.
+They’re available in an abundance of stamp sets with themes ranging from florals to sentiments to specific occasions

 When it comes to ink, there are plenty of color options you can use to bring your stamps to life on paper.
 Whether you want to create a craft with one ink color or with a cohesive color palette, Stampin’ Up! has the classic and trending colors you’ll need.